SmartBioInf/PAQmiR/README.md

    * creation of new precursor/miRNA dataset by merging know and predicted precursors/miRNA
    * quantification and annotation of the Know/novel miRNAs using quantifier.pl (from miRDeep suite)
    * post processing to remove redundancy between miRNAs
 More informations/descriptions of the pipeline can be found in the [/pipeline_1_template/documentation](pipeline_1_template/documentation) folder.

+*Comment : the shell scripts provided are set up for a cluster using a **sge** scheduler*

 **[/pipeline_2_template](pipeline_2_template)** is the second version of the pipeline.
 It is the version actually used in the majority of current projects. the major additions to the pipeline_1 are :